Organize and tackle a safari is not like going to the zoo on Sunday afternoon.

 – remember that, in the authorized areas, you can always get off the vehicle and approach the animals, but always remaining at a safe distance and respecting KWS and local signals.
 Many agencies will not allow it and pretend that there are prohibitions to avoid wasting time in their programs.
 Under these conditions you can also stay at home!

-For the clothing and not only click here.
+For clothing and not just click here.

 The wisdom and foresight of Mzee Jomo Kenyatta, Kenya’s first President, led to the first place Park, established in 1946, many other parks and the abolition of hunting, decreed in 1977.

 Today the names like Tsavo, Amboseli, Masai Mara have become synonymous in the collective imaginary of Africa and represent an opportunity to get in touch and see dozens of superb animal species in a spectacular habitat.